 - Skagerak – Danish brand that produces ethical indoor & outdoor furniture (available at Finnish Design Shop)

-- Simbly – minimalist tables and benches made from FSC-certified wood
+- Simbly – minimalist tables and benches made from FSC-certified sustainable wood at their factory in North Carolina

 - Nikari – traditional Finnish craftsmanship and great for the environment